-The purpose of JWU Online is to deliver strategically selected university academic programs in online format to working adult professionals across the U.S., ensuring achievement of the identical programmatic learning outcomes by students in online programs, as well as providing online courses to the university's on-campus students across all campuses.
-To accomplish its purpose, the school effectively leverages technology and other creative delivery approaches to offer an exceptional education and enhanced professional success for students in alignment with the university's mission.
+The purpose of JWU Online is to deliver strategically selected university academic programs in an online format to working adult professionals across the U.S. while ensuring achievement of programmatic learning outcomes.
+To accomplish its purpose, JWU Online effectively leverages technology and other creative delivery approaches to offer an exceptional education and enhanced professional success for students in alignment with the university's mission.